Captive (video game): Challenge

-Miscellaneous
+Development

 Antony Crowther used an algorithm that generates each planet and base, including its inhabitants, using a single numerical "seed" on the game disk - a trick which enabled him to have 65,535 levels in the game without having to store the details of each level individually (only one base is "active" in any given saved game, since each base must be "destroyed" before moving on).

 The game was known as "Federation War" while in development, but a reader of ACE magazine came up with the name Captive in a competition.

-Reviews
+Reception

 Amiga Format reviewed Captive in 1990, and gave it a score of 91%.
 Zzap! also gave the game a 91% score in 1991, saying:

 As a true RPG it has many of the drawbacks that Dungeon Master had (very little interaction, fictional combat etc).
 However, the gameworld is well designed, the plot and the opponents are imaginative and the puzzles are challenging with many thrills and spills to keep you on the edge of your chair.

 In May 1991, the game was ranked the 31st best game of all time by Amiga Power and, in that same year, the editors of PC Format declared it one of the 50 best computer games of all time.